iodigital-com/io-technology/data/blog/lets-explore-astros-core-features.md

 Astro was created to make styling and CSS writing as simple as possible.
 You can write your own CSS directly inside an Astro component, import your preferred CSS library like Tailwind, or use advanced styling languages like Sass.

-Using the `<style/>` tag, you can begin writing styles in your astro component.
+Using the `<style/>` tag, you can begin writing styles in your Astro component.

 ```jsx
 ---